The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And then they decided to shift since we were in the biohacking field.
 They said, can we do your movies?
 Like, can you guys cast us?

-So we started taking them with us on set, and they had some meaningful questions to ask to these experts.
+So we started taking them with us on set, and they had some meaningful questions to ask to to these experts.

-So they fell in love with the world and they fell in love with self-optimization, self-help, and really understanding their cells, their little babies, they call them.
+So they fell in love with the world and they fell in love with self-optimization, self-help and really understanding their cells, their little babies, they call them.
 These are our babies, the cells.

 We're going to take care of them.
 And they bring this whole different outlook to health and longevity for us.